Total CEO says no reason to sell Hutchinson currently

 “Yet, we should always look at whether it’s part of the group’s strategy, if it needs heavy investments ... if we’re the best shareholder,” he said.

-“In due time, we will explain what we should do, but today there is no precise issue on the matter, only rumors, and you shouldn’t believe rumors,” Pouyanne added.
+“In due time, we will explain what we should do, but today there is no precise issue on the matter, only rumours, and you shouldn’t believe rumours,” Pouyanne added.